sorin373/Ball-Problem-Backtracking/README.md

 - if it is not possible for the ball to reach the edge of the board, a message will be displayed

 # Solution
-- Me and my colleague, Andreea, created a reccursive backtracking algorithm which explores all possible paths in each of the four directions (up, down, left, right), if the condition is met.
+- Me and my colleague, Andreea, created a reccursive backtracking algorithm which explores all possible paths in each of the four directions (up, down, left, right), if the imposed condition is met.
 - We started the function by checking whether a solution was created or not.
 In the affirmative case not only did we calculate _maxim_ which at the end of the program will contain the maximum number of zones through which the ball passed, but we also made a copy of the path corresponding to the current _maxim_.
 This was because we wanted at the end of the program to display _maxim_ along side its path.
 ~~~
 void back(int i, int j, int k)